JBangate10/2420_assign2/README.md

 which npm
 ```

-After installing node, run the index.js file by running the command `node index.js` in your **Terminal**
+After installing node, run the index.js file by running the command `node index.js`.
+Go to your desired browser and go to `localhost:3000` to verify if the it is working

 ### Step 5: Write Caddyfile Server Block on Local Machine